Q. Who is the Program for?

 - Cf. Tyndale's missional paradigm for theological education.

 Q. Is the Tyndale Seminary Master of Theological Studies (MTS) degree an accredited degree program?

 A. YES.
 Tyndale Seminary's MTS degree is a recognized Master’s degree fully approved and accredited by the Association of Theological Schools in the United States and Canada.

 Q. Will the courses from the MTS degree program (modular) transfer to an MDiv degree program?

 A. YES.
-All of your courses will transfer; compare the Program /Major Sheets.
+All of your courses will transfer; compare the Program Requirements.
 (There are exceptions for transfer into the Counselling tracks

 of the MDiv program, however.)
 This is a tremendous advantage for those students whose ultimate aim is to finish an MDiv.
-The MTS degree (modular) program--though focused on workplace ministry--allows students to fulfill many of the MDiv required courses in a short amount of time.
-(Note: It is very important that MTS degree students wishing to transfer into the MDiv degree program DO NOT complete their final MTS degree module before completing their Change of Program Request Form from the Office of the Registrar)
+The Tyndale Seminary MTS degree (modular) program--though focused on workplace ministry--allows students to fulfill many of the MDiv required courses in a short amount of time.
+(Note: It is very important that MTS degree students wishing to transfer into the Tyndale Seminary MDiv degree program DO NOT complete their final MTS degree module before completing their Change of Program Request Form from the Office of the Registrar)

 Q. Can I transfer courses I have already completed at Tyndale Seminary to the MTS modular program?

 A. YES.
 You may apply for transfer credits for up to three courses which you have already completed provided they are the same courses scheduled for the MTS Modular Program (to be determined by the Director and the Registrar).

 Q. Is the Tyndale Seminary MTS Modular Program considered to be a full-time program?

 A. YES.
 A minimum of 6 courses per academic year (Fall/Winter) must be taken to attain full-time status.
 Even though MTS modular students only attend class one night per week, they enroll in and complete 6 courses Fall/Winter (plus one in Spring/Summer), and thus are registered as full-time students.